 Kyle's Veteran advocacy interest is extensive and impassioned.
 He serves on the NAMI National Veterans Council as VISN 11 Coordinator, and assists Veterans in personal development of Wellness Recovery Action Plans.

-Kyle is a Ball State University graduate and holds a Bachelor of Science degree in Computer Science and Pre-Engineering.
+Kyle is a Ball State University graduate and holds a Bachelor's degree in Computer Science and Pre-Engineering.
 He resides close to the Mississinewa River in Marion, Indiana with a couple rambunctious cats.

 Susan was born and raised in Miami County of Indiana.
 She has a bachelor’s degree in education from Ball State University specializing in home school and community relations.
 Her desire to advocate for disability rights began when Susan worked for Anthony Wayne Services of South Bend (AWS) from 2005-2006 where she worked closely with special need children.
 Susan decided to join and help serve the protection and advocacy system after taking the Qualified Mental Retardation Professional Designee course (QMRP-Designee) in 2011.
 After taking the course she was truly inspired by those around her and felt the need to do more.
 Through the years, she has been involved in a variety of organizations which include: Miami County 4-H Counsel (2007-2014), 4-H Memorial Scholarship Committee (2007-2014), Sigma Delta Pi Chapter Member (2012-2014), Miami County 19 Star Daughters of the American Revolution Treasurer (2013-2014) and a past Miami County Case Appointed Special Advocate (CASA) volunteer.
 Susan has also been a developmental therapist for AWS, a KinderVision operations manager and has worked in long-term care.
 Currently, Susan works as a substitute teacher at the Kokomo Special Education Co-op, Russiaville, IN.
 Through her diverse set of roles, she has decided to continue helping others, striving to be an inspiration to those around her.